janko/rodauth-model/README.md

 end
 ```

-The `Rodauth::Model.register_association` method receives the feature name and a block, which is evaluted in the context of a Rodauth instance and should return the association definition with the following items:
+The `Rodauth::Model.register_association` method receives the feature name and a block, which is evaluated in the context of a Rodauth instance and should return the association definition with the following items:

 * `:name` – association name
 * `:type` – relationship type (`:one` for one-to-one, `:many` for one-to-many)